vjelic/rocprofiler-compute-glog-fork/CONTRIBUTING.md

 Below are some repository specific guidelines which are followed througout the repository.
 Any future contributions should adhere to these guidelines:
 * Use the `pathlib` library functions instead of `os.path` for manipulating the file paths.

+## Build and test documentation changes

+For instructions on how to build and test documentation changes (files under docs folder), please see https://rocm.docs.amd.com/en/latest/contribute/contributing.html